Vacating a Criminal Conviction for Immigration Purposes

 Of course, there is a lot to winning a PC 1473.7 motion, there needs to be more evidence than just the defendant claiming he or she didn’t understand the immigration consequences at the time of the guilty plea, but with an experienced criminal defense attorney conducting a thorough investigation, briefing, oral arguments, and, if needed, appeals.

-If you or a loved one is facing deportation from the United States as a result of a previous guilty plea and conviction and you would like to know whether the case may qualify for a motion to vacate the conviction, you can contact my office at (323) 633-3423 or via the secure contact form on this page for a free and confidential consultation.
+If you or a loved one is facing deportation from the United States as a result of a previous guilty plea and conviction and you would like to know whether the case may qualify for a motion to vacate the conviction, you can contact my office at (323) 633-3423 or via the secure contact form on this page for a confidential consultation.

 Let's talk